TheOdinProject/curriculum/templates/TOPStyleGuide.md

 4. `### Assignment`: A numbered list of external resources the user must read or watch in order to fully complete the lesson.
 Each resource should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
 When necessary, a resource should also explicitly state any instructions that should be followed.
 Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any exercises within the resource, and whether the user should redirect themselves to additional links within the resource.

-    Replace the `AN ASSIGNMENT ITEM.` text with your own text and a link to the resource, then add any additional numbered assignment items.
-The assignment should ideally have no more than 3-5 assignment items. **If the lesson does not have an assignment, remove this entire section from the lesson.**
+    Replace the `A RESOURCE ITEM.` text with your own text and a link to the resource, then add any additional numbered resource items.
+The assignment should ideally have no more than 3-5 resource items. **If the lesson does not have an assignment, remove this entire section from the lesson.**

     If a resource includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.
 If a user should only read specific sections within a resource, each individual section to be read should be its own bulleted instruction item. **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**